 Arcadia, with its large, lushly landscaped lots, is one of the premier locations in the Phoenix and Scottsdale area.
 Spread out between both cities, this neighborhood was built on old citrus groves.
-A few fragments of the old orange and citrus groves can be seen today, nestled between large luxury mansions, some of which were built in the early 1900s.
+A few fragments of the old orange and citrus groves can be seen today, nestled between large luxury houses for rent in Arcadia, AZ, some of which were built in the early 1900s.

 This popular neighborhood frequently tops the lists of places to live in the Phoenix/Scottsdale area.
 Known for its plush landscaping, dynamic culture and dining, this walkable area is close to many things that make Scottsdale and Phoenix a popular destination in the southwest.
 It’s one of the places to be!

 If you can’t decide whether you want to focus on retail therapy or hit the trails for an outdoor adventure, don’t worry, as Arcadia is close to great locations to do both.
 The popular Camelback Mountain and Piestewa Peak are just north of the neighborhood.
 Arcadia is also one of the more popular areas among cyclists too.
 There are trails throughout the area, varying in length and difficulty.
 Try one of the Arcadia Trails.
 Bike to one of the shopping areas for lunch or head out into the desert.
 Either way, Arcadia is a great place for every sort of bike and every sort of biker!